Pathoschild/canimod.github.io/for-devs/creating-a-smapi-mod.md

 The rest of this page will help you create a mod.
 If you're experienced enough to skip the tutorial, here's a quick summary of what this page will walk you through:

-1. Create an empty C# library project.
+1. Create an empty C# class library project.
 2. Target .NET Framework 4.5 (for Linux compatibility).
 3. Reference the [`Pathoschild.Stardew.ModBuildConfig` NuGet package](https://github.com/Pathoschild/Stardew.ModBuildConfig)
    to automatically add the right references depending on the platform the mod is being compiled on.